-For more information on how to register please contact the Office of Court Administration..
+For more information on how to register please contact the Office of Court Administration at: SpecialtyCourts@txcourts.gov.

 Judge Requirements

 The presiding judge of a drug court must be an active judge holding elective office, an associate judge, a magistrate, or a retired judge available as a sitting judge.